Updated 24 February 2019

 Yaya: When I began blogging there was really no rhyme or reason in my writing, it was more of a creative outlet.
 I had a corporate job and I never thought that this could ever be a career.
 I wrote about self-help, shared hauls, and made online friendships that I keep to this day.

-I suppose my first impression of blogging was that it was an amazing hobby that allowed you to connect with like-minded people.
+My first impression of blogging was that it was an amazing hobby that allowed you to connect with like-minded people.
 It was a more comprehensive version of a chat-room for me (yes, I’m part of the AIM/Yahoo! messenger generation) and I thought it was just a really fun form of self-expression.

 The first challenge that I faced within my first year was finding my focus and streamlining my thoughts and ideas.